youos/hocon-editor/README.md

 This will not yet edit the real files, but it's necessary before that step, because it changes the big merged configuration in the program.

-Now if you click on "Apply Changes" in the toolbar on top, All changes you made will be written into the unique **application.conf**.
+Now if you click on "Apply Changes" in the toolbar on the top, All changes you made will be written into the unique **application.conf**.
 Other configurations will not be changed!